-ProfileSusan has many years of experience in litigation, advisory, and drafting work in the areas of commercial chancery, insolvency, property litigation and serious fraud work.
-In addition to her practice for solicitors and clients Susan undertakes some public access work for individuals and companies, and in 2014 was awarded the right to conduct litigation by the Bar Standards Board.
+Susan has many years of experience in litigation, advisory, and drafting work in the areas of commercial, chancery, insolvency, property litigation and civil fraud.
+Susan accepts public access work for individuals and companies, and has been awarded the right to conduct litigation by the Bar Standards Board.

-“We have instructed Susan on a number of insolvency cases.
+Solicitors and/or clients have made the following comments on Susan’s work - "We have instructed Susan on a number of insolvency cases.
 She is very responsive, and mindful of the client’s needs.
 Susan’s collaborative approach means working with her is always a positive team effort.
 Having locally based experienced counsel is invaluable” (Coffin Mew LLP).

 "I have known Susan for a number of years and worked with her whilst at Grant Thornton and on secondment to the Serious Fraud Office.
 She provides clear and commercial advice however complex the case” (Former Fraud Investigations and Dispute Services Leader Ernst Young Cayman Islands).